mozerpol/NotesFromLearning/q_and_a/README.md

 - clock gating techniques - disable unused parts of the design and reduce switching activities
 - voltage scaling - lowering the supply voltage reduces power consumption.

+Advantages:
+- Pipelining enables the processing of multiple data elements simultaneously
+- Pipelining can help optimize the utilization of FPGA resources.
+By breaking down complex operations into smaller stages, it becomes easier to map the design onto the available logic elements and routing resources of the FPGA
+- Pipelining can enable higher clock frequencies by reducing the critical path delay.

 ### 8. Explain the concept of pipelining and how it can improve performance in an FPGA design.
 Pipelining is a technique to improve the performance of a system by breaking